 - You need to assign a priority to each search term you have generated.

-- Your aim is to identify search terms which have high search volumes (lots of people enter them into search engines).
+- Your aim is to identify search terms which have high search volumes (lots of people searching using these words and phrases).

 - You are also looking for terms which few websites rank well for.
 It is easier to rank highly for these low competition terms.